 When children seeking safety are wrongly labelled adults by the authorities, the consequences can be devastating.

-16-year-old Gia came to us for help at drop-in session we were holding in his asylum hotel.
+16-year-old Gia came to us for help at drop-in session our Refugee Support Service was holding in his asylum hotel.
 He was distraught.

 Although Gia told the authorities his age, they believed he was eight years older.
 He’d just learned that a social worker had carried out an age assessment and judged him to be 24.